sagarkarira/git-workshop/day1.md

 Undo an add : `git reset <filename>`

 #### Committing your work
-Moving from staged are to commited area.
+Moving from staged area to commited area.

 Commitment is important :p

-git commit -m < please write a concise message here >
+`git commit -m < please write a concise message here >`

 Editing your commit : `git commit --ammend`